-What constitutes the Reconstruction Era National Monument?
+What constitutes the Reconstruction Era National Historical Park?

-The Reconstruction Era began during the Civil War and lasted until the dawn of Jim Crow racial segregation in the 1890s.
+The Reconstruction era began during the Civil War and lasted until the dawn of Jim Crow racial segregation in the 1890s.
 It remains one of the most complicated and poorly understood periods in American History.
 During Reconstruction, four million African Americans, newly freed from bondage, sought to integrate themselves into free society, into the educational, economic, and political life of the country.
 This began in November 1861 in Beaufort County, S.C., after Union forces won the Battle at Port Royal Sound and brought the ‘Lowcountry’ along the South Carolina coast under Union control.
 More than 10,000 slaves remained there when their owners fled the lucrative cotton and rice plantations.
 The then-Lincoln Administration decided to initiate the ‘Port Royal Experiment’ in Beaufort County to help the former slaves become self-sufficient.